cose-wg/HPKE/draft-ietf-cose-hpke.md

 standardizing a public key encryption scheme is explained in the introduction of {{RFC9180}}.

-The HPKE specification defines several features for use with public key encryption and a subset of those features is applied to COSE ({{RFC9052}}, {{RFC9053}}).
-Since COSE provides constructs for authentication, those are not re-used from the HPKE specification.
+The HPKE specification provides a variant of public key encryption of arbitrary-sized plaintexts for a recipient public key.
+It also includes three authenticated variants, including one that authenticates possession of a pre-shared key, one that authenticates possession of a key encapsulation mechanism (KEM) private key, and one that authenticates possession of both a pre-shared key and a KEM private key.

-This specification uses the "base" mode, as it is called in HPKE specification language.
+This specification utilizes HPKE as a foundational building block and carries the output to COSE ({{RFC9052}}, {{RFC9053}}).

 # Conventions and Terminology